Sickle cell disease

 - NHS England: National Genomic Test Directory

-- NHS and NICE: Sickle cell acute painful episode: Management of an acute painful sickle cell episode in hospital (PDF, 179 pages)
+- NICE: Sickle cell acute painful episode: Management of an acute painful sickle cell episode in hospital (PDF, 179 pages)

 - OMIM: 603903 Sickle cell disease